pronounced: roo-HAYR-oh seen-GAH-nee

 Chufly Imports was founded by Ramon Escobar, a first generation Bolivian-American with deep roots in Cochabamba.
 Ramon spent much of his life having to explain his unusual heritage to people – its location on a map, the languages spoken, the climate, the cuisine.
 Over the years, he shared Bolivia’s culture and traditions with friends, including Rujero singani.
 So, after much prodding from friends, Ramon launched Chufly Imports – named after the traditional singani cocktail.

-Rujero singani is now available throughout DC, MD, NY, VA, IN, WI, LA and TX, with plans to expand to more states later in the year.
+Rujero singani is now available throughout DC, MD, NY, VA, IL, MN, IN, WI, LA and TX, with plans to expand to more states later in the year.
 If you live outside these states and your state law permits shipping alcohol, go to www.potomacwines.com and get your Rujero bottle now!

 Aranjuez wine recently launched in DC and MD!

 For distributor contacts or more information please contact us at email@example.com or 610.737.8710.